feedhenry-templates/helloworld-cloud-cluster/README.md

 # FeedHenry Hello World MBaaS Server

 This is a blank 'hello world' FeedHenry MBaaS.
-Use is as a starting point for building your APIs.
+Use it as a starting point for building your APIs.

 # Group Hello World API

-# hello [/cloud/hello]
+# hello [/hello]

 'Hello world' endpoint.